ye-kyaw-thu/myPoetry/README.md

 # myPoetry (Myanmar Poetry Corpus)
 myPoetry corpus is especially suited to applications in creative computational Burmese poetic text generation.

-PLEASE WAIT ...

-If you are lucky, You might get some interesting poetry output as follows:
+If you are lucky, You might get some interesting poetry output with current myPoetry corpus as follows:

 **3 random sentences that generated with SRILM 5-gram language model**
 ```